garden-io/garden/docs/reference/commands.md

     # The module spec, as defined by the provider plugin.
     spec:

-        # POSIX-style filename to write the resolved file contents to, relative to the path of the module source
-        # directory (for remote modules this means the root of the module repository, otherwise the directory of the
-        # module configuration).
-        #
-        # Note that any existing file with the same name will be overwritten.
-If the path contains one or more
-        # directories, they will be automatically created if missing.
-        targetPath:

-        # By default, Garden will attempt to resolve any Garden template strings in source files.
-Set this to false to
-        # skip resolving template strings.
-Note that this does not apply when setting the `value` field, since that's
-        # resolved earlier when parsing the configuration.
-        resolveTemplates:

-        # The desired file contents as a string.
-        value:

-        sourcePath:

     # The name of the parent module (e.g. a templated module that generated this module), if applicable.
     parentName: